-Changes to Medicaid, such as the addition of work requirements and funding cuts, could significantly impact hospitals and community-based health plans, according to experts.
+Changes to Medicaid, such as the addition of work requirements and funding cuts, could significantly impact hospitals and community-based health plans, according to experts in the industry.

 These changes could lead to a reduction in coverage, increased uncompensated care for hospitals and financial strain on insurers that primarily serve Medicaid enrollees.